|Nuclear Magnetic Resonance of Biomolecules - URA CNRS 2185|

 Structure-function studies a DNA repair enzyme expressed by the protozoan parasite Toxoplasma gondii the protein TgDRE, (Karine Frénal, Nicolas Wolff)

-Tridimensionnal structure of HasASm determined by X-ray diffraction for the holo form (left)
+Tridimensionnal structure of the dimeric HasASm determined by X-ray diffraction the polypeptide fragment interghanged are indicated with color

 Keywords: Biophysics, NMR, structure, interaction, biomolecules, molecular modelling